-A kidney transplant is a surgical procedure that is appropriate for some people whose kidneys have failed.
-The kidneys filter waste from the blood and remove it from the body in the form of urine.
-They also help maintain the body’s fluid and electrolyte balance.
+A kidney transplant is a surgical procedure that’s done to treat kidney failure.
+The kidneys filter waste from the blood and remove it from the body through your urine.
+They also help maintain your body’s fluid and electrolyte balance.
 If your kidneys stop working, waste builds up in your body and can make you very sick.

-People whose kidneys have failed usually undergo a treatment called dialysis, which mechanically filters waste that builds up in the bloodstream when the kidneys cease to function.
+People whose kidneys have failed usually undergo a treatment called dialysis.
+This treatment mechanically filters waste that builds up in the bloodstream when the kidneys stop working.
 Some people whose kidneys have failed may qualify for a kidney transplant, in which one or both kidneys are replaced with donor organs from a live or deceased person.

 There are pros and cons to both dialysis and kidney transplants.
-Undergoing dialysis is time-consuming and labor-intensive.
-A patient receiving dialysis must make frequent trips to a dialysis center to receive treatment, in which the blood is cleansed using a dialysis machine.
-If a patient decides to undergo dialysis in his or her own home, he or she must purchase and learn to use the necessary dialysis supplies.
+Undergoing dialysis takes time and is labor-intensive.
+Dialysis often requires making frequent trips to a dialysis center to receive treatment.
+At the dialysis center, your blood is cleansed using a dialysis machine.
+If you decide to have dialysis in your home, you’ll need to purchase dialysis supplies and learn how to use them.

-If a patient is able to undergo a kidney transplant, he or she can be freed from lifelong dependence on dialysis machines and the strict schedule that goes with them.
-This can allow the patient to live a more active life.
-It is important to note, however, that kidney transplants are not suitable for everyone, including those with active infections and those who are severely overweight.
+A kidney transplant can free you from a lifelong dependence on a dialysis machine and the strict schedule that goes with it.
+This can allow you to live a more active life.
+However, kidney transplants aren’t suitable for everyone, including those with active infections and those who are severely overweight.

-During a kidney transplant, a surgeon takes a donated kidney and places it in your body.
-Even though you are born with two kidneys, you can lead a healthy life with only one functioning kidney.
-After the transplant, you will have to take immune-suppressant medications to keep your immune system from attacking the new organ, and so to lower the risk of your body rejecting the new kidney.
+During a kidney transplant, your surgeon will take a donated kidney and place it in your body.
+Even though you’re born with two kidneys, you can lead a healthy life with only one functioning kidney.
+After the transplant, you’ll have to take immune-suppressing medications to keep your immune system from attacking the new organ.

 A kidney transplant may be an option if your kidneys have stopped working entirely.
 This condition is called end-stage renal disease (ESRD) or end-stage kidney disease (ESKD).
 If you reach this point, your doctor is likely to recommend dialysis.

-In addition to putting you on dialysis, your doctor will tell you if he or she thinks you are a good candidate for a kidney transplant.
-In order to be a good candidate for a transplant, you will need to be healthy enough to undergo major surgery and to tolerate a strict, lifelong medication regimen after surgery.
+In addition to putting you on dialysis, your doctor will tell you if they think you’re a good candidate for a kidney transplant.
+You’ll need to be healthy enough to have major surgery and tolerate a strict, lifelong medication regimen after surgery to be a good candidate for a transplant.
 You must also be willing and able to follow all instructions from your doctor and take your medications regularly.

 If you have a serious underlying medical condition, a kidney transplant might be dangerous or unlikely to be successful.
 These serious conditions include: